Are Leg Cramps Serious? PAD Symptoms & When to See Your Doctor

 For the 4% who become so symptomatic that surgery is required, the most common options are angioplasty, stenting, and, less often, surgical bypass in the affected area.

-However, he notes that 98% of PAD patients can successfully live with the condition without surgery.
-The remaining 2%, who represent the most severe case, typically require amputation of the foot.
+However, the majority of PAD patients can successfully live with the condition without surgery.

-If you have trouble with your feet or legs, talk to a doctor about PAD.
+If you have trouble with your feet or legs, talk to your healthcare provider about PAD.
 In addition to the pain and potential limb loss related to PAD, people with PAD have an increased risk of coronary artery disease, stroke and heart attack.
 Early detection is key.
 Speak to your doctor if you have any concerns about yourself and encourage friends and loved ones exhibiting symptoms to do the same.

 baystate health's the beat monthly e-newsletter subscribe image